As an Amazon Associate, I earn from qualifying purchases.

 Assessing Your Garden Size

-Small gardens need a mini-tiller.
-These are easy to handle.
-Large gardens need a rear-tine tiller.
-It covers more ground.
+Small gardens need a mini-tiller, which is easy to handle.
+Large gardens need a rear-tine tiller, which covers more ground.
 Think about the size of your garden.
-This helps you pick the right tool.
+This will help you pick the right tool.

 Soil Type Considerations